Masai Mara Safari Guide

 The Masai Mara is renowned not just for the number of animals, but for how frequently they are seen.
 The reserve is home to the Big Five — lions, leopards, elephants, buffaloes, and rhinoceros — with one of the highest lion densities in Africa.

 In addition to the Big Five, visitors commonly encounter cheetahs, giraffes, zebras, wildebeest, hippos, crocodiles, and over 450 species of birds.
-Because most wildlife is resident year-round, game viewing remains excellent even outside the migration season.
+Because most wildlife is resident year-round, game viewing remains excellent even outside the migration season—use our Big Five animals Kenya guide and the wildlife seasons in Masai Mara overview to plan what you’re most likely to see.

 The Great Migration & Masai Mara's Role